 The following itinerary lists a range of site visits which we plan to visit.
 Many are accessible to the public, but some require special permission which may only be confirmed closer to the tour’s departure.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary together with their tour documents.
 The tour includes breakfast daily, lunches and evening meals, indicated in the itinerary where: B=breakfast, L=lunch & D=evening meal.

 Day 1: Sunday 26 April, Arrive Venice – Trieste

-Participants arriving on the ASA ‘designated’ flight into Venice will be transferred by private coach to the charming Grand Hotel Duchi d’Aosta located on Piazza Unità d’Italia, the monumental main square of Trieste.
-After checking into our hotel, there will be time at leisure followed by a short orientation walk within the vicinity of our hotel.
+Participants arriving on the ASA ‘designated’ flight into Venice will be transferred by private coach to the Grand Hotel Duchi d’Aosta located on Piazza Unità d’Italia, the monumental main square of Trieste.
+After checking into our hotel, there will be time at leisure followed by a Welcome Meeting and drinks, and a short orientation walk within the vicinity of our hotel.
 (Overnight Trieste)